-- whether we will be able to continue to maintain or increase sales for UDENYCA® (pegfilgrastimcbqv) in the United States; - our expectations regarding our ability to develop and commercialize our bevacizumab (Avastin®) biosimilar candidate in the United States and Canada, including the anticipated three-way pharmacokinetic study, the planned additional analytical similarity characterizations and our plans to submit a 351(k) biologics license application ("BLA") to the U.S. Food and Drug Administration ("FDA"); - whether our CHS-1420 (our adalimumab (Humira®) biosimilar candidate) trial results, data package or BLA will be sufficient to support domestic or global regulatory approval; - whether our ranibizumab (Lucentis®) biosimilar candidate partner, Bioeq AG ("Bioeq"), will be able to file a BLA and obtain regulatory approval in the United States or if we will be able successfully initiate sales of Bioeq's biosimilar candidate upon such approval; - whether we will be able to continue or choose to continue the development for CHS-2020 (our aflibercept (Eylea®) biosimilar candidate); - our ability to maintain regulatory approval for UDENYCA® and our ability to obtain and maintain regulatory approval of our product candidates; - our expectations regarding government and third-party payer coverage and reimbursement; - our ability to manufacture our product candidates in conformity with regulatory requirements and to scale up manufacturing capacity of these products for commercial supply; - our reliance on third-party contract manufacturers to supply our product candidates for us; - our expectations regarding the potential market size and the size of the patient populations for our product candidates, if approved for commercial use; - our financial performance, including, but not limited to, maintaining profitability for the future, as well as the 2020 and future performance of our gross margins, research and development expenses and selling and general administrative expenses; - the implementation of strategic plans for our business and products;
+- whether we will be able to continue to maintain or increase sales for UDENYCA® (pegfilgrastimcbqv) in the United States; - our expectations regarding our ability to develop and commercialize our toripalimab drug candidates in the United States and Canada and whether the trial results, data package or biologics license application ("BLA") will be sufficient to support the regulatory approvals; - our expectations regarding our ability to develop and commercialize our bevacizumab (Avastin®) biosimilar candidate in the United States and Canada, including the anticipated three-way pharmacokinetic study, the planned additional analytical similarity characterizations and our plans to submit a 351(k) BLA to the U.S. Food and Drug Administration ("FDA"); - whether our CHS-1420 (our adalimumab (Humira®) biosimilar candidate) trial results, data package or BLA will be sufficient to support domestic or global regulatory approvals; - whether our ranibizumab (Lucentis®) biosimilar candidate partner, Bioeq AG ("Bioeq"), will be able to obtain regulatory approval in the United States or if we will be able successfully initiate sales of Bioeq's biosimilar candidate upon such approval; - our ability to maintain regulatory approval for UDENYCA® and our ability to obtain and maintain regulatory approval of our product candidates; - our expectations regarding government and third-party payer coverage and reimbursement; - our ability to manufacture our product candidates in conformity with regulatory requirements and to scale up manufacturing capacity of these products for commercial supply; - our reliance on third-party contract manufacturers to supply our product candidates for us; - our expectations regarding the potential market size and the size of the patient populations for our product candidates, if approved for commercial use; - our financial performance, including, but not limited to, future performance of our gross margins, research and development expenses and selling and general administrative expenses; - the implementation of strategic plans for our business and products;

-- the initiation, timing, progress and results of future preclinical and clinical studies and our research and development programs; - the scope of protection we are able to establish and maintain for intellectual property rights covering our product candidates; - our expectations regarding the scope or enforceability of third-party intellectual property rights, or the applicability of such rights to our product candidates; - the cost, timing and outcomes of litigation involving our product candidates; - our reliance on third-party contract research organizations to conduct clinical trials of our product candidates; - the benefits of the use of our product candidates; - the rate and degree of market acceptance of our current or any future product candidates; - our ability to compete with companies currently producing the reference products, including Neulasta®, Avastin®, Humira®, Lucentis® or Eylea®; - developments and projections relating to our competitors and our industry; and - the potential impact of COVID-19 on our business and prospects.
+- the initiation, timing, progress and results of future preclinical and clinical studies and our research and development programs; - the scope of protection we are able to establish and maintain for intellectual property rights covering our product candidates; - our expectations regarding the scope or enforceability of third-party intellectual property rights, or the applicability of such rights to our product candidates; - the cost, timing and outcomes of litigation involving our product candidates; - our reliance on third-party contract research organizations to conduct clinical trials of our product candidates; - the benefits of the use of our product candidates; - the rate and degree of market acceptance of our current or any future product candidates; - our ability to compete with companies currently producing the reference products, including Neulasta®, Avastin®, Humira® and Lucentis®; - developments and projections relating to our competitors and our industry; and - the potential impact of COVID-19 on our business and prospects.